 Watch this great wedding toast:

-Quick Wedding Toasts FAQ
+Wedding Toasts Questions

-Q: When should I start writing my toast?
+When should I start writing my toast?

-A: The sooner the better.
+The sooner the better.
 Try writing your toast about 1 month before the wedding.
 Make sure you give yourself enough time to practice your toast.

-Q: How Long Does A wedding Toast Last
+How Long Does A wedding Toast Last

-A: A Precise and practiced wedding toast should be anywhere between 6-8 minutes.
+A Precise and practiced wedding toast should be anywhere between 6-8 minutes.
 Enough to gain the attention of the bridegroom and audience, but not enough to have the toast drag on and bore the crowd.

-Q: Who Starts off the Wedding Toast?
+Who Starts off the Wedding Toast?
 Then who follows?

-A: Things usually kick off with a toast from the best man.
+Things usually kick off with a toast from the best man.
 (His title does mean something!)
 Then usually the parents of both the bride and groom will say a few words – order generally goes parents of the groom and the parents of the bride.
 And then it’s generally expected that the groom will toast his lovely new wife – your hunch was right!
 Then you’ll reciprocate with some kind words to your new husband!

-Q: Can I have a drink before the toast to calm me down?
+Can I have a drink before the toast to calm me down?

-A: Drinking before a toast could be a bad decision.
+Drinking before a toast could be a bad decision.
 Just breathe and relax before your toast, drinking could make you stumble on your words, forget or say something you may regret later.